-All other study samples (pharmacokinetics, pharmacodynamics, bile acid and NTCP pharmacogenetic testing) will be sent to one of the following central laboratories: Aliri Bioanalysis (Utah, USA), GeneWiz (New Jersey, USA), PPD Global Central Labs (Kentucky, USA) and Robert Bosch Gesellschaft für Medizinische Forschung mbH (Stuttgart, Germany) for testing.
-These samples may then be stored at a central laboratory Azenta (Indianapolis) in USA for up to 5 years after the study is completed and will be destroyed by internationally accepted means.
+All other study samples (pharmacokinetics) will be sent to a central laboratory (Aliri Bioanalysis) in Salt Lake City, Utah, USA, for testing.
+These samples will then be stored at a central laboratory (Azenta) in Indianapolis, USA and for up to 5 years after the study is completed and then destroyed by internationally accepted means.

-The maximum amount of blood collected from each participant during the study will be up to approximately 165 mL for 1 dosing period (Cohort A1-A5, and Cohort A7 period 1) and approximately an additional 75 mL will be collected if you take part in a second dosing period (Cohort A6 and Cohort A7 period 2).
-Additionally, approximately 2 mL will be drawn and discarded before each blood draw if using a cannula.
+The maximum amount of blood collected from each participant during the study will be up to approximately 103 mL for 1 dosing period (Cohort A1-A5 and Cohort A7 period 1) and approximately an additional 84 mL will be collected if you take part in a second dosing periods (Cohort A6 and A7).
 For comparison, a standard blood donation at a blood collection centre, is about 470 mL.
-Samples collected by NZCR will be identified by your study number, year of birth, initials, and sex, to allow study doctors to quickly respond to any abnormal results.
+Samples collected by NZCR will be identified by your study number, year of birth, and sex, to allow study doctors to quickly respond to any abnormal results.
 Before the results of these tests are sent to the Sponsor, your identifiable information will be removed and replaced with a code.

-The proposed blood tests include a screening test for HIV and for Hepatitis A, B and C. Signing the consent form means that you agree to have this testing performed.
+The proposed blood tests include a screening test for HIV and for viral Hepatitis A, B and C. Signing the consent form means that you agree to have this testing performed.
 It is important to understand that a positive screening test does not necessarily mean you have the disease.
-Should you receive a positive screening result for HIV or either Hepatitis B or C, then the study doctors will provide initial counselling and medical advice and will assist in arranging any follow up tests that you require.
-HIV, Acute (newly diagnosed) and Hepatitis A/B/C are all 'notifiable diseases', which means that it is required by law to notify government health authorities of any new cases.
+Should you receive a positive screening result for HIV or either Hepatitis A, B, or C then the study doctors will provide initial counselling and medical advice and will assist in arranging any follow up tests that you require.
+HIV, Acute (newly diagnosed) Hepatitis B/C are all 'notifiable diseases', which means that it is required by law to notify government health authorities of any new cases.